 Success in the business world depends on a balance of technical skill and interpersonal charisma.
 Even if you’re not the best at what you do, you may still be memorable for the impression you make on others.
 Alternatively, you may be the best in your business and still leave people unimpressed due to a lack of professionalism.
 Regardless of industry or title, anyone can make a good interpersonal impression by following these basic rules:

 - Wear your name tag on your right lapel – When you attend a business event, you are usually given a name tag sticker or pin.
 You should attach this to your front right side so that when you extend your hand to another, the person’s eye will be drawn to your name.
 Write your name legibly so people can read it.
 Ladies, pay attention to how low on your lapel you affix your name tag.
+If you’re not just an attendant but the business looking to organize an event, you may find that the services of a destination management company like Smart Works can help with planning, program design, logistics, staffing, and so much more to ensure the event becomes a success.

 - Shoes – Women should wear close-toed shoes that aren’t too high or distracting.
 People do notice if you’re bent at the waist trying to walk in heels that are too high.
 Shoes aren’t that important in business except when the wearer’s awkwardness draws attention to them, and the way you hold yourself and move through a room is an impression that stays with people.